-The Audit Board learned about the strategic lines in 2023, prior to the update of the strategic investment approved in January 2023 and the strategic lines approved in December 2023 by the Board of Directors.
+The Audit Board took prior note of the strategic guidelines approved in December 2024 by the Board of Directors, alongside Semapa's investment strategy approved in January 2023 and its update approved by the Board of Directors in January 2025.

-The Audit Board also oversaw the progress of the work carried out by the Control and Risk Committee in 2023.
+The Audit Board also oversaw the progress of the work carried out by the Control and Risk Committee in 2024.
 In this context, the Audit Board, in conjunction with the Control and Risk Committee and, where necessary, with the company's management, has been implementing periodic control mechanisms and procedures to ensure that the risks that the company runs are consistent with the objectives set by the management body.
-Such procedures include (i) holding meetings regularly in the year with the other corporate bodies and committees with powers in this area, in particular to assess the findings and reliability of the risk monitoring model, to discuss and monitor the model and Key Risk Indicators and risk sheets, some of these meetings being attended by the external consultant who assists Semapa in this process, and (ii) engaging with the parties involved in the risk management system, requesting checks and clarification whenever necessary and appropriate.
+Such procedures include (i) holding meetings regularly in the year with the other corporate bodies and committees with powers in this area, in particular to assess the findings and reliability of the risk monitoring model, to discuss and monitor the model and the Key Risk Indicators and risk sheets, some of these meetings being attended by the external consultant who assists Semapa in this process, and (ii) engaging with the parties involved in the risk management system, requesting checks and clarification whenever necessary and appropriate.